Sustainable Packaging Terms

 Made Overseas

-A very small set of our offerings are manufactured in Europe and one (our Glassine Bags) are manufactured in China.
-Often, our overseas manufacturing is driven by the fact we haven't found a great partner in North America.
+Note: A very small set of our offerings are manufactured in Europe and one (our Glassine Bags) are manufactured in China.
+Typically, our overseas manufacturing is driven by the fact we haven't yet found an aligned partner in North America.